 learning?
 Select all that apply.

-- When building an ensemble using different types of models, each should
+- When building an ensemble using different types of models, each should be trained on completely different data.

-- Predictions using an ensemble of models can be accurate even when the
+- Predictions using an ensemble of models can be accurate even when the individual models are barely more accurate than a random guess.

-- Ensemble learning involves aggregating the outputs of multiple models to
+- Ensemble learning involves aggregating the outputs of multiple models to make a final prediction.

-- If a base learner’s prediction is only slightly better than a random
+- If a base learner’s prediction is only slightly better than a random guess, it is called a “weak learner.”

 Q: Fill in the blank: A random forest is an ensemble of decision-tree